Measure your te reo proficiency – Public sector

-The examination is a one hour written test with an additional ten minutes reading time.
+The examination is a one-hour test with an additional ten minutes reading time.

 The examination has three parts: